OvidijusParsiunas/condition-inverter/README.md

 ## Language Support
 Condition Inverter supports all *modern* progrogramming languages and frameworks.
 This includes technologies that have been ranked as the most popular on the [Stack Overflow Developer Survey](https://survey.stackoverflow.co/2022/#technology-most-popular-technologies). <br>
-As a disclaimer this tool does not currently support query, shell scripting or assembly based languages.
+Disclaimer - this tool does not currently support query, shell scripting or assembly based languages.

 ## Contributions